 By their nature forward-looking statements are not guarantees of future performance or results and are subject to risks, uncertainties and assumptions that are difficult to predict or quantify.
 Actual future results may vary materially from expectations expressed or implied in this report or any of our prior communications.
-Investors should also consider the risks and uncertainties described elsewhere in this report, including under Part II.
+Investors should also consider the risks and uncertainties described elsewhere in this report, including under Part I. Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations and Part II.
 Item 1A.
-Risk Factors and Part I. Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations and Part I. Item 1A.
+Risk Factors of this Quarterly Report and Part I. Item 1A.
 Risk Factors of our Annual Report on Form 10-K for the year ended December 31, 2017, filed with the Securities and Exchange Commission (SEC), which are incorporated herein by reference.
-The forward-looking statements, as we do not undertake to update or revise forward-looking statements, except as required by law.
+The forward-looking statements contained in this report reflect our expectations only as of the date of this report.
+Investors should not place undue reliance on forward-looking statements, as we do not undertake to update or revise forward-looking statements, except as required by law.